NeuroTechX/ntx_slack_archive/devices.md

  >I want to use it for my Masters project and also a BCI+VR gaming project.
 For the former I essentially just need auditory P300s and for the latter I want to implement some more complex functions for the game beyond just using alpha/etc waves

+9/5/2017 4:42 PM

+ **hailey** :

+ >iMotions is a great tool, but cost is still very high (~$20k).
+Ive used it mainly to display stimuli with integrated eye tracking &amp; ECG, so I cant speak to how well it would work for your needs.
+Their support staff are fairly helpful if youre looking for more answers/guidancde